reactorlabs/RhoVec/semantics.md

       - i > n1

 Subsetting with `[[` returns a single-element vector.
 The index vector must contain a single, non-`NA` integer that is within bounds.
+The dimensions of both vectors are ignored.

     v_1 = [lit_1 ... lit_n],T,v_d1